The Rise of Asian Family Offices and the Growing Demand for Talent

 As mentioned earlier, Asian family offices would have to pay a premium for in-house talent, but outsourcing provides a way to access talent and cut costs.

 Because third parties devote resources to perfecting their skill, they find ways to make processes more efficient.
-In turn, they pass the savings on to their clients.
+In turn, they pass the savings on to their family office clients.

 With outsourcing, family offices are paying strictly for labor costs.
-They don't have to pay for benefits, perks, sick-leave or vacation days associated with in-house hires.
+They don't have to pay for all the additional expenses associated with in-house hires.

 Thus, for a family office to try and set everything up on their own can be ineffective and a waste of resources.
 Outsourcing can help prevent those situations.